The 10 Best Submarine Movies of All Time

 #6 The Hunley

 The first submarine to ever sink an enemy warship: The H. L. Hunley in 1864.
-The Hunley, a made-for-TV movie, stars Armand Assante and Donald Sutherland and depicts the incredible true story of this Confederate submersible and the soldiers who sacrificed to produce and operate it—and to keep it secrete from the Union.
-Sadly, is movie is only available on VHS though several compelling documentaries about the Hunley are available on DVD and Blu-ray, the History Channel’s History’s Mysteries Raise The Hunley foremost among them.
+The Hunley, a made-for-TV movie, stars Armand Assante and Donald Sutherland and depicts the incredible true story of this Confederate submersible and the soldiers who sacrificed to build and operate it—and to keep it secrete from the Union.
+Sadly, the movie is only available on VHS though several compelling documentaries about the Hunley are available on DVD and Blu-ray, the History Channel’s History’s Mysteries Raise The Hunley foremost among them.
 1999

 #5 Das Boot—The Director’s Cut